kumahq/kuma/docs/proposals/multicluster.md

 However, this won't be scalable, with hundreds of thousands Dataplanes we would have to generate XDS using all of them.

 ## MVP
- * Global + Local CPs
+ * Global + Remote CPs
  * `.kuma` zone support for naming services
  * Exchanging policies over XDS
  * Fix `service: backend.kuma-demo:1234` intro more structured clusters
  * Universal
     * Kuma DP + separate
  * K8s
-    * kumactl install local (deploys local cp and ingress)
+    * kumactl install remote (deploys remote cp and ingress)

 ### Not in MVP
-* Blocking adding policies on local K8S clusters
+* Blocking adding policies on remote K8S clusters
 * Migration path
 * Upgrade path
 * Support for flat networking